microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ![Screenshot of the Copilot Chat menu in the VS Code Command Center](images/copilot-chat/copilot-command-center-editor-inline-chat.png)

 Depending on your question, Copilot suggests code modifications or refactorings for the file you're currently in.
-Copilot gives a preview of the updates, which you can then accept (`kb(inlineChat.acceptChanges)`) or discard (`kb(inlineChat.discard)`).
+Copilot gives a preview of the updates, which you can then accept (`kb(inlineChat.acceptChanges)`) or discard (`kb(inlineChat.close)`).
 Optionally, you can generate a new code suggestion.

 ![Copilot Inline Chat asking to convert a sort algorithm to use bubble sort](images/copilot-chat/inline-chat-css-variables.png)